PRIVACY, DIGNITY, CHOICE AND RESPECT

 We aim to enhance our assessments by being aware of each resident’s biography and identity.
 Such awareness is used to validate a resident’s sense of worth and demonstrate respect.

 Wren Hall strives to create an enabling environment which assists in promoting a person centred approach to meeting care needs.
-Residents are encouraged to maintain control over their lives by expressing their individual need, choice and preference.
+Family members are encouraged to maintain control over their lives by expressing their individual need, choice and preference.

 Appropriate assistance and support in fulfilling each resident’s care needs is given in a manner which always aims to ensure comfort and well being.
-Our staff are educated in the importance of the above and implement these principles throughout their interactions with residents.
+Our staff are educated in the importance of the above and implement these principles throughout their interactions with Family members.

 End of Life Care